awslabs/amazon-documentdb-tools/migration/dms-segments/README.md

 - For DocumentDB use the instance endpoints, not the cluster endpoint
 - By default the tool uses large .skip() operations to determine the boundary ObjectId's, if you experience timeouts consider using the --single-cursor option

+The count-based approach above matches the number of documents in each segment, but it may take time for large collections.
+Alternatively you can use the time-based segmenter below, which may not provide the exact number of documents in every segment but is much faster to calculate.

+## Using the DMS Segment Analyzer time based
+`python3 dms-segments-time-based.py --uri <server-uri> --database <database-name> --collection <collection-name> --num-segments <number-of-segments>`

+- Requires `_id` values of type ObjectId, as boundaries are derived from the timestamp embedded in the ObjectId

 ## License
 This tool is licensed under the Apache 2.0 License.